simpleKV/kvt/README.md

 the most important is you can query with KVT by the index you define, just as sqlite or other database system do for you

-KVT is NOT a KV system, it's a index manager only, it is aim to integrate with all other db based KV
+KVT is NOT a KV system, it's a index manager only, its aim is to integrate with all other database based KV

 Now support KV lists:  BoltDB, BuntDB, Redis...